bockmancheung/bockmancheung.github.io/_pages/about.md

 Academic Focus
 ------
-I'm interested in Algebraic Geometry, Class Field Theory, and Riemannian Geometry.
+I'm interested in Algebraic Geometry and its applications, Class Field Theory, and Riemannian Geometry.

 In pedestrian's terms, Algebraic Geometry studies solutions of systems of equations, Class Field Theory seeks to describe a class of "nice" (abelian Galois) extensions of fields, Riemannian Geometry is the most generalized version of Euclidean Geometry to e.g. spherical geometry (the Earth we live in!).